chadeddington/lazy-img/README.md

 # lazy-img

-An element that allows you to lazy load images as they come into view.
+A Polymer custom element that allows you to lazy load images as they come into view.

 ## Dependencies